WASdev/ci.docker.websphere-traditional/README.md

 ```
 FROM ibmcom/websphere-traditional:profile
 COPY was-config.props /work
-RUN /work/applyConfig.sh
+RUN /work/configure.sh
 ```

-### Adding an applicationg during build phase (under construction)
+### Adding an application and advanced configuration during build phase

-Similar to the example above, you can also deploy an application by placing under the `/work/app` folder and running the script from `/work/installApp.sh`.
+Similar to the example above, you can also deploy an application and advanced configuration by placing their Python (`.py`) scripts under the folder `/work/config`.

 Putting it all together, you would have a Dockerfile such as: